A Go Getter, Getting it Done!

 Ekaterina (or Katya for short) Talanova hails from Volgograd, Russia.
 She has a university degree from Russia, but she essentially had to start over in the U.S. because of her limited proficiency in English.
 Katya, accompanied by her husband, began attending English classes on the Grayson College campus.

 Katya’s educational journey here in America isn't over.
-She's continuing her language classes, and she’s working on completing her high school equivalency diploma.
+She's continuing her language classes with Grayson College Adult Education.
 Katya has overcome some incredible obstacles to be in her new role at TMC.
 She’s an inspiration to us all to set our sights on a goal and work tirelessly to achieve it!

 Grayson College Alumna One Of Top 12 Student Chefs In U.S.

 It began just five years ago.
 Sarah Dilling attended the Grayson College Summer Youth Programs’ Cooking Camp and fell in love with cooking.
 Today at age 19, Sarah has earned the Bronze Medal in the American Culinary Federation’s Student Chef of the Year Central Region competition held on March 31 in Minneapolis, Minnesota.

 And the competition was no joke.

 Sarah had an hour to prepare a meal using one key ingredient- arctic char.
 Sounds manageable until you throw in there that she had to butcher and fillet the whole arctic char herself.
 The meal that this Hendricks, Oklahoma native created sounds like one Top Chef contestants would describe.
 It was seared arctic char with crispy skin on an apple, cauliflower, and potato puree, edamame succotash, and sauteed carrots and haricot verts.
 To show her range of skills in preparing the arctic char there was an arctic char croquette with a remoulade sauce adorning a portion of the plate garnished with a chimichurri style herb sauce.
 Hungry?
 Me too.